Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

-We replicate the finding from Experiment 1: setting the latent code to extreme negative values in a subset of cases results in a specific word either surfacing alone or concatenated with another word with a low acoustic profile.
-For example, in about half of the outputs, the code [0, 0, -1.5, 0, 0, 0, 0, 0, 0, 0] results in a single word \textit{greasy} with a relatively low, but identifiable quality (in about one half of the outputs are not identifiable because of poor acoustics).
+We replicate the previous finding from Model 1: setting the latent code to extreme negative values in a subset of cases results in a specific word either surfacing alone or concatenated with another word with a low acoustic profile.
+For example, in about half of the outputs, the code [0, 0, -1.5, 0, 0, 0, 0, 0, 0, 0] results in a single word \textit{greasy} with a relatively low, but identifiable quality (most of the remaining outputs are not identifiable because of poor acoustics).
 When this code is compositionally combined with extreme positive values of codes that represent other words, we get predictable concatenated words of \textit{greasy} together with the words that a specific code represents.
-This strongly suggests [0, 0, -1.5, 0, 0, 0, 0, 0, 0, 0] represents \textit{greasy} and that compositionally combining this code with codes that represent other words lead to a predictable concatenation.
+This strongly suggests [0, 0, -1.5, 0, 0, 0, 0, 0, 0, 0] represents \textit{greasy} and that compositionally combining this code with codes that represent other words leads to a predictable concatenation.

 For example, code [0, 0, 0, 1, 0, 0, 0, 0, 0, 0] represents \textit{year}.
 A combination of this word plus the negative code representing \textit{greasy} gives a clearly identifiable \textit{year greasy} ([0, 0, -6.5, 4, 0, 0, 0, 0, 0, 0]) in 10/10 generated outputs.
 A combination with the codes representing \textit{ask}, \textit{suit}, and \textit{water} results in \textit{ask greasy}, \textit{suit greasy}, and \textit{water greasy} in 10/10 or 9/10 outputs.
 Table \ref{tab:codescomp} illustrates the full compositionality of the concatenated outputs and Figure \ref{fig:watergreasychain} illustrates the causally compositional outputs with waveforms and spectrograms.